enkidevs/curriculum/javascript/javascript-playground-questions/sum-items-in-object/sum-items-in-object.md

 [1: Hints]

-Start by creating an object whose values are numbers.
+Populate the `object` with numbers.

-Then define a function that takes any object as input.
+Create a function that takes any object as input.

-Inside the function return the sum of the objects values.
+Inside the function `return` the sum of the objects values.

 Finally, call the function with the previously created object.